xyrar/xyrar/README.md

 👋 Hi there!
 I'm xyrar

-🤔 I know a decent amount about these (coding) languages:
+🤔 I use these (coding) languages:
+   - ⭐ Javascript
    - 🦀 Rust
-   - ⭐ Javascript